Troubleshooting

 1. Click Select a PCAP File.

 2. To upload a new PCAP file, click Upload a PCAP file.
-To reuse a recently uploaded file, click the file from the list.
+To reuse a recently uploaded file, click the file name from the list.

 Note